lazywithclass/learning/to-study/obsidian-vault/BNF.md

 ## Terminal and nonterminal

-Terminal symbols are those that cannot be changed.<br />
+Terminal symbols are those that cannot be changed.\
 Nonterminal symbols can change.

 [From Wikipedia](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols#Terminal_symbols), if we have